beatricebisighiniEMSE/ROMforBraidedStents/README.md

 # Machine learning and reduced order modelling for the simulation of braided stent deployment.

-Database of FE stent simulations and Matlab codes to build reduced order models for the prediction of the deployed configuration.
+Database of FE simulations and Matlab codes to build reduced order models for the prediction of braided stent deployed configurations.

 ----------------------------